joelazarz/simple-voicemail-app/README.md

 ## Simple Voicemail App
-#### a simple browser based voicemail using HTML, CSS, Javascript and Filestack
+#### a simple browser based voicemail application using HTML, CSS, Javascript and Filestack